JiwonPark-97/spreadsheet/GUI/README.md

     Write a paragraph about how assigning tasks help you keep focused (pun intended) on "task".

-    Assigning tasks on Github project helped me keep track of the requirements for this assignment.
+    Assigning tasks on Github project helped me keep focused on tasks for this assignment.

-    Write a second paragraph on best software practices that you employed to make your code better.

-    I tried to avoid repeated code, make the code self explanatory
+    I tried to avoid repeated code (DRY) by adding helper methods and make the code self explanatory by using descriptive names.
+    When the code cannot be self explanatory, I added comments to make the code easier to understand.
+Also, I made multiple commits with descriptive commit messages.

 # Comments to Evaluators:

-    When asking to save the data, I tried to call FileMenuSave method to avoid repeating code, but the next line was always excecuted before
+    When asking to save the data, I tried to call FileMenuSave method to avoid repeated code, but the next line was always executed before
     FileMenuSave finishes.
-Therefore, I decided to copy and paste FileMenuSave to FileMenuNew and FileMenuOpen.
+Therefore, I decided to simply copy and paste FileMenuSave's code to FileMenuNew and FileMenuOpen.

+    The horizontal scroll bar does not scroll row headers (only cells).
+Since it is not safe to nest ScrollViews - informed in lecture - I did not fix this issue.

 # Consulted Peers: